 Windrush Village Marketplace & Pecan Square:

 Windrush Village Marketplace is the community stomping ground for residents of Provenance and our guests.
-The marketplace is currently home to banking and investment services, restaurants, a post office, dry cleaning and a primary medical care facility.
+The marketplace is currently home to banking and investment services, restaurants, a post office, and a dry cleaner provider.
 Our vision for this community center includes specialty food shops, spas, apparel, gift boutiques, pet shops, hardware stores, specialty furniture stores, jewelers, sports shops, galleries and stationery shops.

 - Commercial Development at Provenance is multifaceted.
 The first phase includes a 17,057 square foot multi-tenant retail center named Windrush Village Marketplace.